PlanktoScope/forklift/reference.md

 - Adding new package deployments
 - Removing existing package deployments
 - Modifying the enabled features of existing package deployments
-- Upgrading the versions of the pallets providing deployed packages
+- Upgrading the versions of the repositories providing deployed packages
-- Downgrading the versions of the pallets providing deployed packages
+- Downgrading the versions of the repositories providing deployed packages

 Each such operation will modify the set of all active package deployments on the Docker host, and it will succeed if (and only if) all of the following constraints will be satisfied by the resulting set of all package deployments: